Creating a relationship to relieve suffering and enhance the capacity for joy and authentic experiences.

 With limited available hours, he is only able to accept full payment at the time of service, but can provide paperwork for reimbursement from individual insurance plans.

 He has worked extensively with interdisciplinary leadership groups in hospital organizations, helping them to embrace the sense of spirit inherent in improvisational theater and to use that energy to solve complex problems in the workplace.
 Dr. Katzman has experienced—whether in an individual consultation setting or in a retreat format—the delight of clients and patients considering and experiencing the process of improvisation as they moved beyond the traditional scripts that had come to define them since they were children.
-Jeff uses improvisation to focus a consultation, gather information from the participants about their experiences at work, then to provide a focused intervention using experiences of improvisation.
+Jeff uses improvisation to focus a consultation, gather information from the participants about their experiences at work, and then provide a focused intervention using experiences of improvisation.
 These interventions often highlight concepts from his book, Life Unscripted, working to identify scripts that limit work relationships.
-The consultation and intervention includes exercises in collaboration, authenticity, empathy building, accessing our imagination, getting present to the moment, and the importance of play at work.
+The consultation and intervention include exercises in collaboration, authenticity, empathy building, accessing our imagination, bringing presence to the moment, and the importance of play at work.
 Jeff and his team have provided over twenty consultations with teams as small as 8 and as large as 350 – though 20-40 is our best number!

 Please contact Jeff for ideas regarding an improvisation consultation.